y00p/thai-tone/README.md

 ### How do I get set up? ###

-* Just run
+* Run python3 ttdt.py and enter a Thai syllable or hit Enter for processing prepared cases
+* Run python2 tests.py for unittest of tone determination

 ### Future work ###

 * Decompose Thai syllable into its components
 * Check if input is a formally correct Thai syllable
-* Determine tone of a single Thai syllable
+* Determine tone of a single Thai syllable DONE
 * Splitting Thai words into syllables